Navy Federal Credit Union

 National Governors Association

-Timothy Blute serves as program director for the National Governors Association (NGA) Center for Best Practices’ Homeland Security & Public Safety Division.
-Blute focuses on cybersecurity, public safety communications and information sharing.
-Prior to joining NGA, Blute served as intelligence analyst in the Counterterrorism Division of the Federal Bureau of Investigation, detailee to the Office of the General Counsel at the National Security Law Branch and intern for the U.S. Department of the Treasury.
+Timothy Blute serves as director for the NGA Future office at the national Governors Association (NGA), where he will assist and advise governors and state officials on how emerging technologies will impact government and state economies, including identifying the opportunities and challenges associated with ongoing technological innovation.
+Previously, he served as program director for the NGA Center for Best Practices’ Homeland Security & Public Safety Division.
+Blute focused on cybersecurity, public safety communications and information sharing.
+Prior to NGA, Blute served as intelligence analyst in the Counterterrorism Division of the Federal Bureau of Investigation and detailee to the Office of the General Counsel at the National Security Law Branch.
 Blute holds a J.D. from the American University Washington College of Law and a bachelor’s degree in International affairs from the George Washington University.

 Rohyt Belani is CEO and co-founder of PhishMe.
 Prior to PhishMe, Belani served as CEO of Intrepidus Group (acquired by NCC Group PLC), managing director at Mandiant (acquired by FireEye, Inc.) and principal consultant at Foundstone (acquired by McAfee).
 At PhishMe, Belani has led the company’s growth from concept to a company with over 400 employees, serving half of the Fortune 100.
 PhishMe has become as a global leader in phishing defense and secured $60 million in equity capital from reputed investors like Paladin Capital Group and Bessemer Venture Partners.
 The company has also received accolades including being featured on the Deloitte Fast500, Inc. 5000 and the Washington Business Journal’s best places to work.
 Belani often provides cybersecurity commentary for national media including CNBC, The Wall Street Journal, BBC World News, Washington Post and Harvard Business Review.